 - 1/2 teaspoon vanilla extract

 - Preheat oven to 375°.
-Grease 4 jumbo muffins cups (or 6 regular size) or line with paper liners. a six cup silicone pan also works well.
+Grease six muffin cups or line with paper liners. a six cup silicone pan also works well.

 - Mix the oats, sugar(s), baking powder, salt and cinnamon in a bowl.

 - Divide oat mixture between the muffin cups.
-Sprinkle tops with blueberries.
+Sprinkle tops with more nuts if desired.

 - While the muffins are still warm, gently loosen sides from muffin tin.
 Let cool to warm and carefully remove from muffin tin.
 Let cool completely, then put in a large freezer bag.